ForeverZyh/DEBAR/docs/overview.md

   For more information please see [Analysis](./analysis.md).

-* `parse` folder contains the parsing process of the Protocol Buffer file to the computation graph, the process of static dataflow analysis, the parsing process of values, and the user-specified weights/inputs ranges.
+* `parse` folder contains the parsing process of the Protocol Buffer format to the computation graph, the process of static dataflow analysis, the parsing process of values, and the user-specified weights/inputs ranges.

-  * `parse_graph.py` contains the parsing process of the Protocol Buffer file to the computation graph and the process of static dataflow analysis.
+  * `parse_graph.py` contains the parsing process of the Protocol Buffer format to the computation graph and the process of static dataflow analysis.
   * `parse_format_text.py` contains the parsing process of constant values, variables, and placeholders.
   * `specified_ranges.py` contains the reusable weights/inputs ranges specified by users.